 2. Residential Construction

-A residential construction project focuses on the construction or repair of a single-family house or multi tenant structure that is used for residential purposes and owned by one or more adults persons.
+A residential construction project focuses on the construction or repair of a single-family house or multi-tenant structure that is used for residential purposes and owned by one or more adult persons.
 In this project type, a subcontractor, sub-subcontractor, or materials supplier must:

 - Send notice of the unpaid amounts to the owner and OC on the 15th day of the 2nd month after the materials and/or labor was supplied.